-From guest list to registry, let the event guru helps guide you toward your special day.
+From guest list to registry, let event guru Bronson Van Wyck guide you toward your special day.

 While getting engaged is incredibly exciting, planning a wedding can feel totally intimidating.
 That’s why we turned to industry vet Bronson van Wyck, who—as part of the Van Wyck & Van Wyck team—designs experiences big and small for a wide range of clients, including the White House and Chanel.
 His approach to events is all about creating the very best environment for guest to create lasting memories.